 Make questions your ally – We love being coaches.
 In a discussion, we are ready to give out our opinions.
 Same thing happens in a conflict; we are willing to throw out statements, our views, make judgment calls and ready to roll out verdicts.

 Only if, we were to pause and take the time to ask questions of the other person.
 You see, when you put a question, it makes the other person reactive, think and respond.
 You gain a perspective of the other individual.

 Questions play the role of a speed bump, and they slow down the acceleration and the hostile vibrations.

-Win the person – When I was in the acrimonious situation, there came the point where I had to leave.
+Win the person – When I was in an acrimonious situation, there came the point where I had to leave.
 However, I did not want to get out of the situation with a feeling of bitterness either internally within myself or towards the other person.
-In those few milliseconds where my mind was tapping into the intellect for an answer, a brilliant thought came which was life changing.
+In those few milliseconds where my mind was tapping into the intellect for an answer, a brilliant thought came which was life-changing.

 I asked myself a question “What if I die in the next minute?
 Do I want to die with hatred and carry this baggage?”
 This speed bump was enough for me to slow down and stop all discussions.
 I leaned forward, hugged the other person.
 The other person reciprocated by stepping forward.
 With a smile, I waved and stepped out.
 There was a feeling of joy.

 The door of opportunity to interact again was left open.
 I felt I won over the person.

 As I walked away, I said to myself that this could be my last hug – life is short after all.

 Do you have any comments or thoughts about this article?
 Please do share in the comments below.